victorhaynes/new-destiny/README.md

 If you want to see the actual `internal` rate limiting behavior in action set `ND_PRODUCTION=0` and simply spawn a lot of concurrent `perform_riot_request()`.
 Try doing 100 or 200 concurrently.
 This should easily exceed the Personal & Development API key rate limits and this will protect you from slamming Riot N - M times becasue the straw that will break the proverbial camel's back never gets sent.

 If you want to see the `external` rate limiting behavior set `ND_PRODUCTION=1` and use high values for `ND_CUSTOM_SECONDS_LIMIT` and `ND_CUSTOM_MINUTES_LIMIT`.
-If you actually exceed whatever your real assigned rate limit(s) is/are you will received *one* inbound `429` response from Riot which will raise a specific `RiotRelatedRateLimitException` exception subclass with an `enforcement type` of `external`.
-For every request you send into `New Destiny` (even concurrently) after Riot sends its blocking signal you will receive the applicable `RiotRelatedRateLimitException` exception subclass with an `enforcement type` of `internal`.
+If you actually exceed whatever your real assigned rate limit(s) is/are you will received **one** inbound `429` response from Riot which will raise a specific `RiotRelatedRateLimitException` exception subclass with an `.enforcement type` attribute = `external`.
+For every request you send into `New Destiny` (even concurrently) after Riot sends its blocking signal you will receive the applicable `RiotRelatedRateLimitException` exception subclass with an `.enforcement type` of `internal`.
 So as far as Riot sees you only tried to exceed your assigned rate limit one time.
 They will never see the other N - M requests.
 That is what we call a gentlemanly rate limiter.

 # Question & Answer